Temmarie/Finders/README.md

 ![demopage](./images/screenshot.png)

-This is the Capstone project of the Main HTML/CSS curriculum at [Microverse](https:www.microverse.org/) - @microverseinc
+This is the Capstone project of the Main HTML/CSS curriculum at [Microverse](https:www.microverse.org/) - @microverseinc In this project I have used Bootstrap 4, HTML5 and CSS3 to build a job site using a dating webbsite's template.
 ## Project objectives

 * Build the most of the posibles app interfaces translated to the web